victorkirov/ordinalexplorer/README.md

 npm run build
 ```

+The output is in the `dist` folder which can be used to deploy the application behind a static file server as needed.

 ## Docker

-The Docker image was created to make deployment to Kubernetes or to a conatinerized hosting service easier.
+The Docker image was created to make deployment to Kubernetes or to a containerized hosting service easier.

 Build the docker image: